InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/repository-activity-score.md

 ![Ecosystem for the Repository Activity Score](../../assets/img/repository_activity_score.png)

 A centralized approach for calculating and applying the repository activity score.
-For more details, see [Resulting Context](#resulting-context)
+For more details, see [Resulting Context](#resulting-context).

 ## Solutions